sreeramveeramony/returnAndExchangeApp/README.md

 MEVN Stack Return Prime Clone
 This is a full-stack application that mimics the return and exchange functionality of the Shopify app "Return Prime".
 It's built with the MEVN stack (MongoDB, Express.js, Vue.js, Node.js).

+## Port Configuration
+- Customer Interface: Runs on port 8080 (no header/navigation)
+- Admin Interface: Runs on port 8081 (with full header/navigation)
+- Backend: Runs on port 3001

 Features
 Customer-Facing Flow: Customers can look up their order with an order number and email, select items for return or exchange, and submit a request.